cpoff/cpoff.github.com/_posts/2016-10-17-sayonara-summer.md

 Man, did we ever have a gorgeous summer.
 Last year was waaaay too hot.
 But this year was fantastic.
 Warm, sunny, lovely sunsets, the works.

-Portland may have the single best alternative news weekly on the planet.
-The [Willamette Week](http://www.wweek.com) is no joke.

 <!--more-->

 But it's all over with.
 Pouring buckets last week, same for this week, more to come next week.
 Ann and I have a one-night getaway coming up on the Oregon Coast but I doubt we'll get to see much.
 Plan on cloudy and dark.